 Golden Rules for African wildlife photography

-On an African Wildlife Photography safari it is not the time to test that old saying “rules are made to be broken”.
+On an African Wildlife Photography it is not the time to test that old saying “rules are made to be broken”.
 The consequences might be dire, after all, no-one wants the impending doom of an irate rhinoceros charging in their direction, do they?

 By following a few simple guidelines, an invisible code, you will get the best photographs and memories from your experience, and the wildlife and its environment need never know you’d been there.
 We want to make sure your ready and prepared to visit all the wild places and National parks.